What is Purim?

 Jews dress up in fun costumes on Purim.
 This tradition stems from Queen Esther having to first disguise her identity until she could trust the king to learn the truth about Haman’s intentions.

 Purim is a great holiday for theater kids.
 The miraculous survival of the entire people and a story involving treachery, benevolence, colorful characters, and shocking plot twists are the perfect excuse for a creative re-enactment.
-In fact, there is a Jewish theatre company in Philadelphia called A Very Awesome Purim that puts on a Purim production every year with a different theme.
-Past shows include a Very Beatles Purim and a Very Disney Purim.
+These performances are known as spiels, and usually have a comedic bent to them.
+Look for a theatre company in your area that’s putting one on and support the troupe (and the tribe)!

 A triangle cookie?

-There are a variety of versions as to why the cookies are triangular, most notable is that the evil Haman had very distinctive “triangular” ears.
-So, to celebrate the defeat of his evil plan, Jews eat triangle-shaped cookies on Purim called hamantaschen.
+Jews eat triangle-shaped cookies on Purim called hamantaschen.
+But why?
+The most common explanation is that the evil Haman had very distinctive “triangular” ears, and eating the cookies is a way to celebrate the defeat of his evil plan.
 (In Israel, these cookies are called oznei haman, which means “Haman’s ears.”)

 Ready to party for Purim?

 Some communities read the story of Purim written in the Scroll of Esther, some pray as well, and others simply party.
 Keep in mind that Jewish holidays start the previous day at nightfall.
-This year, Purim begins on sundown on March 16 and continues until sundown on the next day.
-It’s the perfect chance to send gift baskets, fulfill the drinking and dressing up in costumes part of the holiday tradition, and still get plenty of sleep before the next major Jewish holiday.
-(Hint, it’s the one with lots of matzah.)
+This year, Purim begins at sundown on March 6 and continues until sundown the next day.
+It’s the perfect chance to send gift baskets, fulfill the “drinking and dressing-up-in-costumes” part of the holiday, and still get plenty of sleep before the next major Jewish holiday.
+(Hint, it’s the one with the matzoh.)